wilgucki/csv/README.md

     composer require wilgucki/csv

-For projects build with Laravel 5.5+ you can ommit next step.
-Package uses package discovery feature sa you don't need to modify config file.
-For older Laravel version you need to add service provider and aliases to
+For projects built with Laravel 5.5+ you can ommit next step.
+Package uses package discovery feature so you don't need to modify config file.
+For older Laravel versions you will need to add service provider and aliases to
 <code>config/app.php</code> file

     'providers' => [